Explicit 27: Eye of the Tiger - Survivor

 12:12

-In fact, yes.
+In fact, yeah.

 12:14

-It's silver though.
+It's silver, though.

 12:16

-It's the glued bands together.
+It's the globe binds together.

 12:22

-I'll have to explain this because I've cut this out every single time,
+I'll have to explain this because I've cut this out every single time.

 12:25

-But every week Nelly mentions the music video for Flock of Seagulls, like almost every week.
+But every week, Nelly mentions the music video for Flock of Seagulls, like almost every week.

 12:30